Metropolitan Nashville Police Department: Operation Safer Streets

-In August 2009 Nashville appeared on Season Four Episode 23 (Hunt and Kill) of the TV Show "Gangland" featuring the street gang, "Brown Pride".
+In August 2009 Nashville appeared on Season Five Episode 11 ("Hunt and Kill") of the TV Show Gangland featuring the street gang, "Brown Pride".
 This show highlights several local gang members, both arrested and out on the street, who talk about their lives in the gangs.

 Activists disputes that Operation Safer Streets is effective and alleges that the program has disproportionately affected black and brown neighborhoods.

+Nashville School Shooting

+On March 27, 2023, officers from the Metropolitan Nashville Police Department responded to the 2023 Nashville school shooting at the Covenant Presbyterian Church's Covenant School, where 7 people died; 3 students, 3 teachers, and the shooter, a transgender man named Aiden Hale (born Audrey Elizabeth Hale), who is a former student of the school.
+It took Police just 14 minutes from the first 911 call being placed at 10:13am local time, to the shooter being killed by police, at 10:27am local time.
+The shooting gives out a stark contrast to how authorities in Uvalde responded to the Uvalde school shooting back in May 24, 2022, where officers waited for 77 minutes, before a United States Border Patrol BORTAC team killed the shooter.